LUMI Extreme Scale Access - Services for Research

 Adaptation to LUMI-G in Extreme Scale Access

-LUMI-G will be available in September 2022 after the second phase of LUMI installation.
+LUMI-G will be available after the second phase of LUMI installation.

 - The codes in the proposed Extreme Scale Access projects need to be compatible with the LUMI-G architecture and its next generation AMD CPUs and, especially, GPUs.